-The North American Deck and Railing Association (NADRA) declares each May deck safety month and Econodek wants to help you ensure your vinyl deck is as safe as possible, so we’ve pulled together some things to look for.
+The North American Deck and Railing Association (NADRA) declares each May deck safety month and Econodek wants to help you ensure your vinyl deck safety, so we’ve pulled together some things to look for.
 You can also download NADRA’s checklist for more tips.

 Look for Wet Wood Under Your Vinyl Deck